See Holiday Hours

 This is the Jewish New Year of the Trees.
 Observances include planting of trees, purchasing trees to be planted in Israel, and a mystical Tu B'Shevat ritual meal that includes different colored wine (from white to red) and different kinds of fruits and nuts.

 The name of this holiday means “lots”, so named for the lots that were drawn to determine a dark day in Jewish history.
 As luck would have it, those dark days never arrived, as the evil villian's plans were thwarted by the clever Jewish Queen Esther, whose story is recounted in the Biblical Scroll of Esther.
 Celebrations include a public reading of the scroll, giving gifts to friends and to the needy, dressing up in costume, eating a special triangle-shaped pastry, the hamantaschen, and the drinking of alcohol for those of drinking age.
-Read more and check out a special hamantashen recipe.
-Need some costume ideas?
-Check these out!
+Get recipes and learn more about Purim.

 Yom HaShoah (Holocaust Memorial Day)